MeowFi-DiscoCats/contracts-dev/readme.md

 # 🏦 CurvanceTimeVault

-**CurvanceTimeVault** is a time-locked smart contract vault that allows users to deposit ERC20 tokens or ETH, receive NFTs representing their stake, and later redeem them for principal + yield.
-It integrates Uniswap-style swaps, ERC4626-based auto-compounding, NFT minting, and bribe distributions.
+**CurvanceTimeVault** is a smart contract vault that allows users to deposit ERC20 tokens or ETH and receive NFTs representing their time-locked stake.
+Upon maturity, the NFTs can be redeemed for the original deposit plus yield and bribes.
+It includes auto-compounding via ERC4626, Uniswap-style swap support, and bribe distribution.

 ---

 ## ✨ Features

-- **NFT-based Participation**
-  Users receive NFTs when joining the vault.
-These NFTs represent their locked position and are burned upon withdrawal.
+- **NFT-based Vault Participation**: NFTs represent each user's vault share and lock duration.

-- **Token & ETH Support**
+- **Token & ETH Entry**: Join using direct token transfer or swap to the vault token.
-  Users can:
-  - Deposit ERC20 tokens directly.
-  - Swap other tokens or ETH into the vault token (`SHMON`) via `swapAndJoin` or `swapEthAndJoin`.

-- **Yield Compounding via ERC4626**
-  Deposits are automatically staked into an ERC4626-compatible yield vault, and compounded periodically.

-- **Bribe Distribution**
+- **ERC4626 Compounding**: Uses an external yield-generating vault.
-  At the end of the vault duration, additional rewards (bribes) are claimable in various ERC20 tokens.
+- **Bribe Support**: Optional extra rewards in ERC20 tokens.

-- **Fees**
-  Supports platform and swap fees configurable by the vault owner.

-- **Upgradeable**
-  Uses OpenZeppelin’s UUPSUpgradeable proxy pattern for upgradeability.
+- **Flexible Time Windows**: Configurable phases for join, claim, etc.
+- **Upgradeable & Pausable**: UUPS and emergency controls.

 ---

-## ⚙️ Initialization
+## 🔧 Initialization

 ```solidity
 function initialize(